brunorijsman/openssl-qkd/doc/implementing-qkd-in-openssl.md

 This is part 4 in a multi-part report describing how we implemented Quantum Key Distribution (QKD) in OpenSSL as part of the pan-European quantum Internet hackathon in Delft on 5 and 6 November 2019.
-See [the main page of this report](../README.md) for the other parts.
+See [the main page of this report](../README.md) for the other parts.  -- [Bruno Rijsman](https://www.linkedin.com/in/brunorijsman/)

 # Implementing QKD in OpenSSL